zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Downloading-Invoices-from-Magento.md

 ### Invoice Status
 _Required_
-Set a filter for the status of the invoices to be downloaded.
+Set a filter for the status of the invoices to be exported.
 Select from All, Pending, Paid, Cancelled.

 ### Zynk Settings
 See [Common Task Settings](common-task-settings).